Looker supports IBM’s DB2 for Linux/UNIX/Windows (LUW), which is discussed by IBM on this IBM Knowledge Center page.

 GRANT SELECT ON ALL_TYPES TO USER LOOKERUSER

 Looker recommends setting up the ability to write persistent derived tables (PDTs).
 You can use the connection you just set up for persistent derived tables (PDTs) or create a second user for maintaining persistent derived tables.
-The advantages of using a second user are described on this documentation page.
+The advantages of using a second user are described on the Connecting Looker to your database documentation page.

 In this example, the same